-Washington grew up in a Chicago family of black and Jewish civil rights activists, participating in sit-ins and protests when he was three years old — events he recalls fondly as “family outings,” though history records them as dangerous and nation-changing.
-He has gone on to chronicle the movement in his acclaimed PBS documentary, “You Don’t Have to Ride Jim Crow!” and also made history with likely the first TV interview with a little-known Harvard law student named Barack Obama.
-Washington today splits his time between Minnesota and Massachusetts.
+ROBIN WASHINGTON grew up in a Chicago family of Black and Jewish civil rights activists, participating in sit-ins and protests when he was three years old — events he recalls fondly as “family outings,” though history records them as dangerous and nation-changing.

 Robin is married to Julia Cheng, an anti-poverty advocate and photojournalist who also has national credits.
 He is the father of Erin Washington, who followed him into the business as a newspaper production manager.
 She is also a dancer and choreographer; skills, Robin says, she clearly did not inherit from him.